You're outside, following your typical exercise routine, when suddenly – you twist your ankle.

 Tip #6: Give Essential Oils A Try

-While I wouldn't recommend massages during the first few days (as explained in the second tip on how to heal a sprained ankle faster), gentle rubs with a few selected essential oils several times a day will do wonders for your recovery.
+While I wouldn't recommend massages during the first few days (as explained in the second tip), gentle rubs with a few selected essential oils several times a day will do wonders for your recovery.